Menu path: UMS Administration > Global Configuration > Certificate Management

 Certificates are not overwritten in the course of an update.

 Import a certificate from a file.
-The private key must be included in the file.
+The file format must be PFX, and the private key must be included in the file.
 The file path is provided under Keystore file and the import password is entered under Keystore password.
 The certificate's signature algorithm is checked.
 If the signature algorithm is not supported by the UMS, the certificate is not imported.

 Supported Signature Algorithms